 How Applicant Tracking Systems Work and How to Optimise Your CV for ATS

-Jobscan's 2019 Fortune 500 ATS research study revealed that 98.8% of Fortune 500 companies use applicant tracking systems.
+Jobscan's ATS research study revealed that 98.8% of the world's largest companies use applicant tracking systems.

 When you're competing against a high volume of applicants, optimising your CV will help ensure it makes it past the ATS and into the hands of a human!